ObserverOfTime/DiscordThemes/NewNihilism/README.md

 ### Web

+- Stylus:
   - Install the theme from [Userstyles](https://userstyles.org/styles/147291/)
+- ✓ xStyle:
+  - Install the theme from [Userstyles](https://userstyles.org/styles/147291/)
+  - Open the xStyle settings tab
+  - Find `New Nihilism` and click `AUTOMATIC UPDATE`